Elizabeth Clarke: Witchcraft trial

-Elizabeth Clarke, also known as Bedinfield, was accused of cursing the wife of Manningtree tailor, John Rivet during the winter of 1643.
+Clarke was accused of cursing the wife of a local tailor, John Rivet during the winter of 1645.
 A lynch mob brought her to Sir Harbottle Grimston, her landowner, who decided that she should be tried.
 Matthew Hopkins, assisted by John Stearne and Mary Phillipps, took up the role of investigator and prosecutor, known as "Watcher".

 Although torture was illegal in England, suspected witches were subject to scrutiny by their Watchers.
-In Clarke's case, Hopkins and colleagues including John Stearne watched her for several days and nights without allowing her to sleep.
-After this treatment, Hopkins claimed to have witnessed Clarke summoning familiars, imps in animal form.
-During this ordeal, Clarke implicated other women from Manningtree, Anne West and her daughter Rebecca, Anne Leech, Helen Clarke, and Elizabeth Gooding as well as women from other villages.
+In Clarke's case, Hopkins and colleagues including John Stearne watched her for three days and nights without allowing her to sleep.
+During this process Clarke was forced to continually walk around her room, a process known as "watching and walking".
+Clarke's body was also inspected by four women, who claimed they found witch's marks.

+On the third night of the "watching and walking", Hopkins claimed to have witnessed Clarke summoning familiars, imps in animal form.
+During this ordeal, Clarke implicated other women from Manningtree, Anne West and her daughter Rebecca, Anne Leech, Helen Leech, and Elizabeth Gooding as well as women from other villages.
 Clarke stated that she had been brought into witchcraft by Anne West, who took pity on her due to her poverty and only having one leg.
+Hopkins also claimed that Clarke had admitted to having "carnal copulation with the devil".
+It was claimed she had slept with the devil four to three times a week, over the span of seven years.

 The women discovered by Hopkins were tried at Chelmsford assizes on 17 July 1645.

-Elizabeth then confessed due to the persuading, forcing and imprisonment, this led to 35 women who were accused and put to prison.
+During the trial the watchers gave different accounts of the appearances of Clarke's familiars but Clarke was found guilty of feeding familiar spirits, and with killing John Edwards, a local child who died in the summer of 1644.
+In total, 36 women were imprisoned and the majority of them were sentenced to death.